ropsii/ropsii/README.md

 # Hi there 👋

-I’m a designer from 🇵🇹.
+I’m a Portugal-based designer.
+I’m interested in building software that is ethical, meaningful, useful and accessible.

-Currently on sabbatical.
+I’m currently on sabbatical.
+In past I was involved with various technology companies.
 Last I lead product design at [Semaphore CI](https://semaphoreci.com), a tool for developers.

 I tweet from [@ropsii](https://twitter.com/ropsii).
-Sometimes I post quick reads on design and making software:
+Sometimes I write about design and making software:

 - [Understanding (&) Design Leadership](https://www.petarperovic.com/blog/design-leadership/) (3 min. read)
 - [Who Owns Your Design?](https://www.petarperovic.com/blog/work-ownership/) (4 min. read)